canalplus/rx-player/doc/api/Decryption_Options.md

     `NO_PLAYABLE_REPRESENTATION` code, as documented [in the errors documentation](./Player_Errors.md#types-media_error).

-    You will receive a `decipherabilityUpdate` event when we fallback from a given Representation.
-You can find documentation on this event [in the corresponding chapter of the events
+    You will receive a `decipherabilityUpdate` event when the RxPlayer fallbacks from any Representation.
+You can find documentation on this event [in the corresponding chapter of the events documentation](../api/Player_Events.md#decipherabilityupdate).
-    documentation](../api/Player_Events.md#decipherabilityupdate).

     This option is thus only useful for contents depending on multiple